Waqf (Amendment) Act, 2025: Issues

-Illegal land grab through waqf
+Illegal land grab through waqf scams and controversys

 Controversies have arisen from unchecked land grab and the rapid growth of Waqf holdings.
 The government, in justifying the 2025 amendments, cited numerous instances of Waqf Boards making unilateral claims over private and government land, which led to extensive litigation.
 The following table provides examples of court rulings where Waqf Board claims were rejected or strongly criticized, supporting the need for the legislative changes: